PaskLab/adastry-ui/docs/docs/definitions.md

 can be assigned.
 All stake rewards and operation fees will be sent to this account.
 Pool with multiple owners accounts are considered **Shared Pool** on Adastry, as well as pools where the rewards account differ from the owner's.

+### Mapping Placeholder / ID

+A mapping placeholder or ID is a unique identifier that will be used instead of the asset symbole on another platform to bring support when the asset is not recognized.
+The ID/placeholder can be official or attributed by the user.